Safeguarding-European-wild-pollinators/SafeguardEuropeanWildBee/README.md

 # Data Cleaning Scripts for SAFEGUARD project data

-This repository contains the scripts we used to clean and process the data for the data paper titled _A synthesized dataset of wild bees and hoverflies occurrences in Europe_ on spatial data of **wild bees** from the SAFEGUARD project.
-These scripts are intended to facilitate data cleaning and transformation for reuse and adaptation in similar projects.
+This repository contains the scripts used to clean and process data for the data paper "_A Synthesized Dataset of Wild Bees and Hoverfly Occurrences in Europe_" based on spatial data of **wild bees** from the SAFEGUARD project.
+These scripts are designed to streamline data cleaning and transformation, making them easily reusable and adaptable for similar projects.

 # Description